 Cinnamon Roll Pancakes

-If you love cinnamon rolls for breakfast, you’ll love this jazzed up basic pancake recipe with cinnamon and sugar swirl.
-The perfect Cinnamon Roll Pancakes!
+If you love cinnamon rolls for breakfast, you’ll love this jazzed up homemade pancake recipe with cinnamon and sugar swirl.
+Top with a cream cheese icing for the perfect Cinnamon Roll Pancakes!

 When you have an extreme love of cinnamon rolls, they are just worth taking the time to make.
-Sometimes you may not have two hours to make our from scratch cinnamon rolls….or even an hour to make our quick cinnamon rolls.
-That’s where these cinnamon roll pancakes come to the rescue!
+Sometimes you may not have two hours to make our homemade cinnamon rolls….or even an hour to make our quick cinnamon rolls.
+That’s where these cinnamon roll pancakes come to the rescue.

-They’ve got butter.
+- They’ve got butter.
 They’ve got sugar.
 They’ve got cinnamon.
 They’re soft and fluffy.
+And that cream cheese glaze?
+Irresistible.

 How to Make Cinnamon Roll Pancakes

-- Prepare the sugar/butter mixture first.
+- Prepare the cinnamon swirl mixture first.
+Mix butter, brown sugar and cinnamon in a medium bowl.
 Let the sugar mixture cool off to room temperature while you are mixing the pancakes.
 If the sugar mixture has thickened a bit, it will stay in a pretty swirl much better.

 Why are my pancakes not fluffy?